Lucy In The Sky Teaser Trailer #1 (2019)

 I’m glad you guys had the experience, I just wish Reese had better bowling tips for Natalie.

-PORTMAN:
+PORTMAN: [

-[Laughs] Maybe I’ll get her to teach me!
+Laughs] Maybe I’ll get her to teach me!

 HAMM: Reese is a s—y bowler!

 PORTMAN: I bet she’s really good!
-She’s good at all the things!
+She’s good at

 We can save this for Lucy in the Sky 2.PORTMAN: Yes.
 We’ll have a bowl-off!